Tufts-Technology-Services/.github/profile/README.md

 Membership to this organization is managed by Azure AD using automated provisioning and de-provisioning (SCIM).

-If you are a new member then you should automatically receive an email with instructions from GitHub on how to join.
+If you are a new member then you should automatically receive an email with instructions from GitHub on how to join sent to your Tufts email address.
+If you are having issues please make sure that the email address from your GitHub invitation also matches your Tufts email address (first.last@tufts.edu).
+The GitHub organization invitation must match the email address from Azure AD.

 Please email it@tufts.edu if you are not able to access this resource and are part of the Tufts Technology Services group.
 <!--